Binary-Search

 Iterative Algorithm:

-A certain set of statements is repeated over and over again in iterative algorithms.
-To repeat the same steps repeatedly, an iterative algorithm uses looping statements such as for loops, while loops, and do-while loops.
+Iterative algorithms continuously repeat a specific set of statements.
+It recounts the same steps continuously; an iterative algorithm uses looping statements such as for loops, while loops, and do-while loops.

 Algorithm: